 Upholstered Furniture Care & Maintenance

-The 3 rules of cushion care are: Flip, Fluff, and Regulate.
+The three rules of cushion care are: Flip, Fluff and Regulate.
 Cushions and pillows should be Flipped and rotated at least once a week.
-Fluff cushions and pillows at least once a week.
-Regulate cushions if you notice the cover seams are wavy and do not line up with the cushion shape.
-Unzip the cover and hold the top of the cover by the zipper with one hand.
-Use the other hand to reach inside the cover to grab the front of the cushion.
-Pull in opposite directions to shift the cushion to its correct position inside the cover.
+Fluff cushions and pillows at least once a week as well.
+Regulate cushions if you notice the cover seams are wavy and do not line up with the cushion shape: 1.) unzip the cover and hold the top by the zipper with one hand, 2.) use the other hand to reach inside the cover and grab the front of the cushion, 3.) pull in opposite directions to shift the cushion into its correct position inside the cover.

-Feathers and down tend to settle over time and have a more relaxed appearance than a foam cushion.
-Cushions and pillows that contain feathers and down require more frequent maintenance.
-Feathers and down may occasionally work their way through the downproof ticking.
+Cushions and pillows that contain feathers and down tend to settle over time and have a more relaxed look than foam.
+They also require frequent maintenance.
+Feathers and down may occasionally work their way through the down-proof ticking.
 This is normal and shows that the cushion is “breathing” properly.

-*** Upholstery is not meant for pet use.
-If you allow your pets to use your upholstery, make sure that you are taking extra precautions to protect your pieces. ***
+Upholstery is not meant for pet use.
+If you allow your pet on your upholstered furniture, make sure you are taking extra precautions to protect your fabrics.

 Outdoor Furniture Care & Maintenance

-To clean fabric slings, prepare a solution using 1 tbsp. liquid dish detergent and 2 tbsp. bleach mixed in 1 gallon of fresh warm water.
-Clean the fabric using a sponge or soft cloth dipped in the solution.
-Be careful to avoid getting this solution on teak or metal furniture frames.
-After cleaning, rinse the fabric thoroughly with fresh water and allow it to air dry.
+To clean sling furniture, prepare a cleaning solution of 1 Tbsp. liquid dish detergent and 2 Tbsp. bleach per gallon of warm water.
+Clean the fabric using a sponge or soft cloth soaked in the solution.
+Be careful to avoid getting the solution on teak or metal furniture frames.
+After cleaning, rinse the fabric thoroughly and allow to air dry.